-The story of how Forsyth Scottich Dancing Shoes started as told by Billy himself.
+The story of how Forsyth Highland Dancing Shoes started as told by Billy himself.

 Its the real story - honest.
 Why would I tell fibs*?